Year 2000

 – The results of this trial influenced some paediatricians to try young CF patients on Pulmozyme before they developed chronic infection which seemed a good idea; this became routine practice in at least one large UK Paediatric CF Centre.
 In Copenhagen the treatment was found to reduce the frequency of respiratory exacerbations and new positive respiratory tract cultures.

-Sept.
-16th.
-We fly San Francisco to Gatwick then straight on to Amsterdam for a Scientific Planning group of the ECFS
+16.9.2000 .
+We fly from San Francisco to Gatwick then straight on to Amsterdam for a Scientific Planning group of the European CF Society.

 I arranged for Dr Anil Mehta ,who with his wife Gita, to attend as they are responsible for the excellent UK CF database.
 The meeting was to encourage European countries to make their data available to the European database, which hopefully will be funded during its development phase by a European community grant.